NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-10-14-what-is-this-vn-about.markdown

 # What is the plot of my visual novel?

 Why am I asking you?
-Because you are going to be my (Rubber Duck)[https://en.wikipedia.org/wiki/Rubber_duck_debugging].
+Because you are going to be my [Rubber Duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 I don't expect you to respond, only to listen.
 In listening to my talking, I can make intellectual progress.

 I rank listening as among the most valuable skills one can hone.
 (As I continue to "talk".
 The irony.)